Last update: 01.14.2019

 How to download & install anonymous VPN

 If you decide that Anonymous VPN is right for you, you might be confused about the lack of a download page.
-This is because you need to start by signing up for one of the memberships before you will be given access to a download link.
+This is because you need to start by signing up for one of the memberships offered at the bottom of the Home page.
+If you already have an account, you can download the client from the links at the left of the footer.

 The second email includes a link to download the app, as well as your username and password.
 Note that your username and password for the app are different than the ones you used to sign up with.
 This is one of the rare points of confusion we encountered while researching for this Anonymous VPN review.
 Once you’ve downloaded the files, just follow your computer’s prompts to install the program.